 How can you turn your otherwise lifeless stock positions into income generating machines?

 You are probably holding a bunch of stock that hasn’t done anything for you.
 If the company isn’t paying a dividend, you are only racking up unrealized gains, or worse, losses.
-Unfortunately, holding stock doesn’t do anything for your portfolio until you actually sell it.
+Unfortunately, holding stock doesn’t do anything for your portfolio until you sell it.

 To achieve these results, you will need to understand the basics of covered calls, how to develop a plan of action, what risks this strategy poses, and how to calculate your total return.